-What is the definition of “interviews per hire”?
+What is the definition of “interview to offer” and “interviews per hire”?

 DEFINITION: INTERVIEWS PER HIRE

-The number of conversations (screening, assessment or interviews) your hiring team conducts with candidates before a hire is made
+The number of interviews your hiring team conducts with candidates before a hire is made.

-The number of screening calls, assessments, initial interviews and executive interviews collectively represent the bulk of the hours spent on recruiting.
-It’s also the key metric in revealing how much time senior members of the team are spending on an individual hire.
-The interviews per hire ratio is a recruiting KPI that should, within reason, remain stable.
+In general, these two metrics are useful because they show you the average number of hours spent on interviewing in the hiring process.
+They’re also key metrics in revealing how much time senior members of the team are spending on making a hire.
+The interview per hire ratio provides a more spherical view of your recruiting efficiency and should, within reason, remain stable.

 What is a good interview to hire ratio?